Skip to content

 Condo HOAs and townhome communities

 Condo and townhome exterior projects are board-and-CC&R driven.
 We provide the full submission packet expected by an architectural review committee — manufacturer spec sheets, factory color chips, elevation photos, written scope — and stay with the board through revisions.
 Most denials are color or trim adjustments, not material objections.
-We have taken multifamily ownership-association projects through review and know which questions a committee will ask before signing off.
+We prepare multifamily submission packages to exactly what associations require and know which questions a committee asks before signing off.
 Our HOA-approved siding service page covers the residential-scale version of the same process.

 Tenant continuity and access